How VocabFreak works: frequency order + spaced repetition

 Start learning — the most common words, spaced so they stick →

-See also: the 1000 most common Finnish words · spoken Finnish (puhekieli) · open the app · privacy
+See also: the 1000 most common Finnish words · spoken Finnish (puhekieli) · what's new · open the app · privacy